nixworks/public/news/2011/01/12/README.md

 ##### Haiti
 ### [Haitians commemorate the first anniversary of the 2010 earthquake. ](/news/2011/01/12/haitians-commemorate-the-first-anniversary-of-the-2010-earthquake.md)
-_Context: Haiti, 2010 Haiti earthquake_
+_Context: 2010 Haiti earthquake, Haiti_

 ##### South Korea
 ### [The South Korean Ministry for Reunification advises that it has reopened Red Cross communications with North Korea over the Panmunjom Border Area. ](/news/2011/01/12/the-south-korean-ministry-for-reunification-advises-that-it-has-reopened-red-cross-communications-with-north-korea-over-the-panmunjom-border.md)
-_Context: South Korea, North Korea, Red Cross, Panmunjeom_
+_Context: Red Cross, Panmunjeom, South Korea, North Korea_

 ##### Palestine
 ### [Palestinian militants on the Gaza Strip tell Hamas that they will cease firing rockets at Israel in order to prevent an Israel Defense Forces offensive. ](/news/2011/01/12/palestinian-militants-on-the-gaza-strip-tell-hamas-that-they-will-cease-firing-rockets-at-israel-in-order-to-prevent-an-israel-defense-force.md)
-_Context: Palestine, Hamas, Israel, Israel Defense Forces, Gaza Strip_
+_Context: Palestine, Israel Defense Forces, Israel, Gaza Strip, Hamas_

 ##### Tunisia
 ### [Tunisia's Interior Minister Rafik Belhaj Kacem is sacked by President Zine El Abidine Ben Ali, who also orders the release of most people detained during recent unrest. ](/news/2011/01/12/tunisia-s-interior-minister-rafik-belhaj-kacem-is-sacked-by-president-zine-el-abidine-ben-ali-who-also-orders-the-release-of-most-people-de.md)
-_Context: Zine El Abidine Ben Ali, President, Tunisia_
+_Context: Zine El Abidine Ben Ali, Tunisia, President_

 ##### Sudan People's Liberation Army/Movement
 ### [The Sudan People's Liberation Army-Movement estimates that turnout in the Southern Sudanese independence referendum has passed the 60% threshold for the result to be declared valid. ](/news/2011/01/12/the-sudan-people-s-liberation-army-movement-estimates-that-turnout-in-the-southern-sudanese-independence-referendum-has-passed-the-60-thres.md)
 Officials say the 60 per cent benchmark needed to validate secession referendum has been met by fourth day of voting.

-##### Lebanon
+##### Lebanese
 ### [Lebanon's Government led by Prime Minister Saad Hariri collapses following the withdrawal of Hezbollah. ](/news/2011/01/12/lebanon-s-government-led-by-prime-minister-saad-hariri-collapses-following-the-withdrawal-of-hezbollah.md)
-_Context: Government, Saad Hariri, Hezbollah, Prime Minister, Lebanon_
+_Context: Hezbollah, Government, Lebanese, Saad Hariri, Prime Minister_

 ##### U.S. President
 ### [The President of the United States Barack Obama addresses the nation about the 2011 Tucson shooting following a visit to Representative Gabrielle Giffords in hospital. ](/news/2011/01/12/the-president-of-the-united-states-barack-obama-addresses-the-nation-about-the-2011-tucson-shooting-following-a-visit-to-representative-gabr.md)
-_Context: 2011 Tucson shooting, Barack Obama, Gabrielle Giffords, House of Representatives, U.S. President_
+_Context: Barack Obama, 2011 Tucson shooting, Gabrielle Giffords, House of Representatives, U.S. President_

 ##### Burma
 ### [Burma has passed a law enacting conscription for both males and females.](/news/2011/01/12/burma-has-passed-a-law-enacting-conscription-for-both-males-and-females.md)